stoikerty/dev-toolkit/documentation (wip)/templates.md

 ```bash
 dev-toolkit init my_project --template minimal [--skip-comments]
 ```
-This template contains `dev-toolkit` at the most minimal level.
-In contrast to the other templates it does not include some defaults such as Prettier.
+This template uses `dev-toolkit` at its most minimal level.
+In contrast to the other templates it does not include some defaults such as `dev-toolkit.config.js` or Prettier.
 The template is for all you minimalists out there that like to figure things out from scratch.

+It contains only 3 files *(plus a `package.json` with babel-config)*
+- `src/client/index.js`
+- `src/client/RootComponent.js`
+- `src/server/index.js`

 ### standard (default)
 ```bash